SmerkyG/dig/README.md

     }
     var owner3:Person = residence.owner; // assuming owner is not an optional type!

 You can also explicitly assert that a variable of an optional type is non-optional using an exclamation point, in which case if the type is in fact null a runtime error will occur.
-If no runtime error occurs, the remainder of the code will have the optionality casted away from the variable's type:
+If no runtime error occurs, the remainder of the code in that scope will have the optionality casted away from the variable's type:

     var residence:Residence?;
     var owner:Person = residence!.owner;
+    var name:String = resdence.owner.getName(); // assuming getName does not return an optional type!

 ## Mechanisms